 - 4.8 It is therefore considered vital therefore that the gap between Ansty and Burgess Hill is preserved so that the strategic development does not significantly reduce or entirely eliminate the gap with Ansty. - 4.9 The same principle applies to the potential threat of expansion of Cuckfield eliminating the gap between Brook Street and Cuckfield.
 Indeed this gap is narrower than that between Ansty and Burgess Hill.
-Brook Street is a very small settlement but its residents have been clear that it does have a separate identity people do associate with coming from Brook Street. - 4.10 The third gap that is important to preserve is that between Ansty and Cuckfield.
+Brook Street is a very small settlement but its residents have been clear that it does have a separate identity - people do associate with coming from Brook Street. - 4.10 The third gap that is important to preserve is that between Ansty and Cuckfield.
 The Sustainability Appraisal demonstrated that development on the edge of Ansty which would serve to narrow this gap would have a significant detrimental impact on views of the ancient woodland and Cuckfield to the east.

-POLICY AS2: LOCAL GAPS
+POLICY AS2: PREVENTING COALESCENCE

-Development proposals are expected to demonstrate that they do not significantly reduce the gap with any neighbouring settlement either individually or cumulatively.
-The particular gaps of relevance are:
+Development proposals are expected to demonstrate that they would not result in the coalescence with any neighbouring settlement either individually or cumulatively or result in the perception of openness being unacceptably eroded between the following areas:

-- Between Ansty and Burgess Hill
+- Ansty and Burgess Hill

-- Between Brook Street and Cuckfield
+- Brook Street and Cuckfield

-- Between Ansty and Cuckfield
+- Ansty and Cuckfield